Rasheedatj/Tracalorie/Readme.md

 ## Roadmap

-In the future, we plan to add the following features:
+In the future, I plan to add the following features:

 - Inspiration API that generates daily quotes to keeps users going.